estnltk/estnltk-model-training/statistical_ner_labelling/readme.md

 ```

 ### parallel_ner_tagging.py
-uses parallel computing on EstNLTK collections to apply the NER tagger on a large corpus.
+Uses parallel computing on EstNLTK collections to apply the NER tagger on a large corpus.
 Here it is applied on Koondkorpus but it can be used on other corpora as well.

 ```mermaid